 Every student will be required to undergo summer training at the end of second semester of MBA.
-A student is required to do a summer project on any aspect of Business Management in the industry for eight to ten weeks at the end of the first year i.e., 2nd Semester (April - June).
+A student is required to do a summer project on any aspect of Business Management in the industry for eight to ten weeks at the end of the first year i.e., 2nd Semester (April - June) .
 A panel of examiners will conduct the presentation during third semester.
-The panel will be appointed by the head of department.
-Summer training will be of two credits.
 The panel will award credit to the students.